 Most of us as humans live in a world where we don't have to focus all of our energy on survival.
 So while the Enneagram instincts start out as survival strategies, similar to what can be found in the animal world, they carry over into our daily lives much more broadly.

 Often the self-preservation instinct is equated with self-survival.
-Descriptions generally talk about a focus on safety, comfort, finances, health etc. However, that's a narrow and somewhat misleading interpretation.
+Descriptions generally talk about a focus on safety, comfort, finances, health, etc. However, that's a narrow and somewhat misleading interpretation.
 It can better be thought of as a primary focus on self-concerns in general.

 Preservation of the self doesn't simply involve survival but involves a preservation and maintenance of a separate and autonomous sense of self.

 It can sometimes be easy for us to lose who we are in a relationship or a group.
 We get caught up in the expectations and demands of others.
 The self-preservation instinct not only maintains the needs of the self but also guards against a loss of self.
-Boundaries can go up when self autonomy feels threatened by others.
+Boundaries can go up when personal autonomy feels threatened by others.

 Sometimes people take the sexual instinct too literally and think it's actually about sex.
 That's why the sexual instinct is also called the intimate instinct or the one-to-one instinct.